t-asano/tinyviewplus/docs/OSCAPI_en.md

 # OSC API for Tiny View Plus

-Tiny View Plus can be controlled by OSC protocol.
+Tiny View Plus can be controlled and monitored by OSC protocol.

+## Controlling(receiver)

 It receives OSC packet at UDP port 4000.

-## Message format

 ### Set camera enhanced view on / off